 2. Bring up the idea of therapy gently.

 Share your idea as a suggestion (sometimes it’s okay if it’s a firm suggestion!), but not with judgment, or in a black-and-white nature.
-It may seem obvious to you that therapy should be next steps for her, but after the birth of a new baby, it is almost surely not obvious to her.
+It may seem obvious to you that therapy should be the next step for her, but after the birth of a new baby, it is almost surely not obvious to her.

 3. Share your reasons for suggesting therapy to a new mom.

-Make an out loud observation of symptoms, language the mom has used, or other concerns to demonstrate why you’re making this suggestion.
+Make an out-loud observation of symptoms, the language the mom has used, or other concerns to demonstrate why you’re making this suggestion.
 People like to be seen, and recounting to people what you’ve noticed about them can feel really good, even if they don’t immediately lean into it.
 For example, you might say “I’ve noticed you’ve become really withdrawn, and talk about how badly you just want to understand if this gets better.
 You’ve also said you don’t have much of an appetite.
 I’m suggesting this because I don’t think you have to keep living that way.
 And you deserve to live better.”

 4. Talk about how common PMADs (Perinatal Mood & Anxiety Disorders) are for new moms in St. Louis and everywhere.

-Here are some PMADs Facts that you might consider sharing, as a way to break down any stigma the new mom might be feeling, or even to breakthrough any sense of isolation (we all know the relief that can from the realization “wait, so you mean I’m not the only one?!”):
+Here are some PMADs facts that you might consider sharing, as a way to break down any stigma the new mom might be feeling, or even to breakthrough any sense of isolation (we all know the relief that can from the realization “Wait, so you mean I’m not the only one?!”):

-• PMADS are the #1 medical complication related to childbearing
+- PMADS are the #1 medical complication related to childbearing

-• 1 in 5 women experience a PMAD (this is a number based on “self-report”which means that 1 in 5 moms admit to a PMAD, and which means the real answer is probably closer to 1 in 4, or even 1 in 3!)
+- 1 in 5 women experience a PMAD (this is a number based on “self-report” which means that 1 in 5 moms admit to a PMAD, and which means the real answer is probably closer to 1 in 4, or even 1 in 3!)

-• PMADs are about more than anxiety and depression.
+- PMADs are about more than anxiety and depression.
 It can also be:

-• OCD
+- OCD

-• PTSD (especially if there was a traumatic birth)
+- PTSD (especially if there was a traumatic birth)

-• Perinatal bipolar disorders
+- Perinatal bipolar disorders

-• Psychosis
+- Psychosis

 Stay tuned for our next blog post where we’ll share some additional strategies that can help you continue this conversation with a new mom.
 In the meantime, know that your support to a new parent is the best gift they could ever receive.

-If you or a new mom you know are ready to start therapy, reach out to us at our Ballwin, MO counseling practice.
+If you or a new mom you know is ready to start therapy, reach out to us at our Ballwin, MO counseling practice.
 We specialize in working with new moms and can help you feel supported as you move through this postpartum period.

 Start Therapy for Mental Health in St. Louis